-Climate is the main reason for both the islands’ inhospitality to people and their rich natural environment.
-Lying in the roaring forties and furious fifties, remote from any land mass, they face a barrage of fronts coming in from the west.
+Their climate is the main reason for both the islands’ inhospitality to people and their rich natural environment.
+Lying in the roaring forties and furious fifties, remote from any land mass, they face a never-ending barrage of fronts coming in from the west.
 The climate is wet, cold, windy and very cloudy.

 Thomas Musgrave, shipwrecked on Auckland Island in 1865, described ‘incessant gales, constant hail, snow and pelting rain’.1 Ron Balham, a meteorologist stationed on the Auckland Islands in the 1940s, concluded, ‘It was a shocking climate – after all it was overcast 95 percent of the time, the wind velocity was frequently force 6 on the scale, and the cloud cover about 95 percent, the humidity about 95 percent’.2 Little wonder that people chose not to live there.

-On Campbell Island there are winds of over 63 km per hour on 280 days a year.
+On Campbell Island there are winds of over 63 km per hour on 280 days a year – more than three days out of four.
 Its 660 annual hours of sunshine are less than a third of that in Christchurch or Wellington.
-On average there are less than 12 hours of sunshine in June – and in June 1970 only 1.5 hours were recorded.
+On average there are less than 12 hours of sunshine in June – in June 1970 only 1.5 hours was recorded.

-Rainfall in the islands is not torrential but frequent.
-Campbell Island receives an average of 1,360 mm a year (about the same as New Plymouth), but it rains on 300 days, and snow falls on the higher ground, though it does not usually settle for long.
+Rainfall in the islands is not torrential, but it is frequent.
+Campbell Island receives an average of 1,360 mm a year (about the same as New Plymouth), but it rains on 300 days.
+Snow falls on the higher ground, though it does not usually settle for long.
 Rain is heavier on the Auckland Islands, lighter on the Antipodes.
 Sitting between the Antarctic and subtropical oceanic convergences, the temperatures are maritime, with little annual or daily variation.
 Mean annual temperatures range from 11°C on the Snares to 7°C on Campbell Island.

 All New Zealand’s subantarctic islands are parts of the Campbell Plateau, a shallow section of the Zealandia continent extending south and east of New Zealand.